ibrahimcherri0/Simple-Dotnet-WebApi-Example/README.md

-# This is a .NET API project built using C# language.
-It serves as a simple example of a CRUD note API with authentication using JWT tokens.
+# The project is a demonstration of a CRUD note API with authentication utilizing JWT tokens and MySQL as the database.
+It is constructed using the C# programming language and the .NET API framework.